-Eva had been married previously to William John Evans Sr. ( ? -1879), son of David F. Evans.
-The first husband had died of a brain injury in about 1879.
-George thus became an instant step-father to Eva's five young children -- Frank H. Evans, John David Evans, William J. Evans Jr., Cora Evans and Alice M. Virtue.
-At the time of the marriage, the two younger boys were residents St. Paul Orphanage, and the daughter was living with an aunt, Margaret (Evans) McAleer.
-Soonafter, George arranged for the children to be released into his and Eva's custody.
+Eva had been married previously to William John Evans Sr. (1842-1879), son of David F. and Catherine (Burns) Evans.
+The first husband had suffered mental problems for several years and succumbed in about 1879.
+At George's marriage, he thus became an instant step-father to Eva's five young children -- Frank H. Evans, John David Evans, William J. Evans Jr., Cora Isabella (Evans Burns) Phelan and Alice M. Virtue.
+At the time of the marriage, the two younger boys were residents St. Paul Orphanage, the daughter Alice was living with an aunt, Margaret (Evans) McAleer, and the daughter Cora had been adopted by Evans cousins.
+Soonafter, George arranged for the eligible children to be released into his and Eva's custody.

 George and Eva also went on to bear one known daughter of their own -- Hester Minerd, named after George's mother.

 Heartache rocked this family in the spring of 1887, just a few months after they had moved to a new house on Brownsville Avenue in the Carrick neighborhood of the city.
 Daughter Hester, age six, contracted diphtheria, caused by blood poisoning.
 After enduring agonizing suffering for nine days, she died on May 10, 1887.
 Her tender remains were placed at rest in Pittsburgh's South Side Cemetery, in the single-grave section, without a headstone.
 Her name is still in the records there today, but all knowledge of where she might repose are lost to history.